 Accessibility and Voting Assistance

-Voters needing an accessible ballot and voting assistance can cast their ballot one of two ways; with a mail ballot or by voting in-person.
+Voters needing an accessible ballot and voting assistance can cast their ballot one of two ways; with an accessible mail ballot or by voting in-person.

 Casting your vote at home using an accessible mail ballot

 An accessible ballot is an electronic ballot made available to voters that indicate this choice on their emergency mail ballot application.
 A voter can view their mail ballot via their online voter record on vote.ri.gov and mark their ballot online using accessibility tools provided in the software.
 The voter can print their ballot and return the marked ballot in the envelopes provided as part of the mail ballot package the voter received in the mail.

 To receive an accessible mail ballot, follow the steps below.

 - Download and complete a emergency mail ballot application and check off the box to the right requesting an accessible mail ballot.

 - Sign and return the mail ballot application to your local board of canvassers.